emuise/code-structProdSem/scripts/manuscript/manuscript.md

 of BEC zones (Table 1) and forest types (i.e., coniferous, broadleaf, mixed wood, and wetland treed; see @sec-study-area) of BC.
 Sample units were restricted to forested pixels that were surrounded by the same forest type to reduce the chance of sampling mixed pixels.
-We also required that sample units were selected from a homogeneous area, to reduce uncertainty associated with the input datasets [@shang2020];
-homogeneous areas were defined as 3x3-pixel windows with a coefficient of variation for canopy cover and canopy height below 0.5.
-A minimum sampling distance of 1-km was implemented to reduce the effects of spatial autocorrelation.
-Sample units that had been disturbed in the last 35 years were discarded by using the disturbance mask generated for the forested ecosystems of Canada [@hermosilla2016].
-A maximum of 500 sample units were selected from each stratum; in the many strata where this was not achieved, all sampling units meeting the above restrictions were selected.
-Sampling was conducted in R version 4.2.2 [@R-base] using the **sgsR** package [@R-sgsR].
+Sample units were selected from homogeneous areas to reduce uncertainty associated with the input datasets [@shang2020].
+Homogeneous areas were defined as 3x3-pixel windows with a coefficient of variation for canopy cover and canopy height below 0.5.
+A minimum sampling distance of 1 km was implemented to reduce the effects of spatial autocorrelation.
+Sample units that were disturbed in the last 35 years were excluded by using the disturbance mask generated for the forested ecosystems of Canada [@hermosilla2016].
+A maximum of 500 sample units were selected from each stratum.
+In the strata where this was not achieved, all sampling units meeting the above restrictions were selected (see Table 1).
+The sampling was conducted in R version 4.2.2 [@R-base] using the **sgsR** package [@R-sgsR].
 Neighbourhood analyses for the land cover classes and coefficient of variations of canopy height and cover were calculated in Python version 3.9.

 ## Analysis